Welcome to the 2023 Triathlon England South East Club Senior Series

 Can my club enter the Senior Series even if the first race has already taken place?

-Yes, but your club will only be able to score points at races that have not yet occured at the time of joining, not retrospectively.
+Yes, but your club will only be able to score points at races that have not yet occurred at the time of joining, not retrospectively.

 How do individual club members enter the races in the Senior Series?